KotDCG/KotDCG.github.io/King of the Dead.md

 Cards can have other abilities when combined and played.

 - Aces | Familiar: Retain a card until you want to use it.
-Place one Ace and another card in your hand face up in the play area.
+Place one Ace and another card in your hand face-up in the play area.
 Discard the other Ace.
 When using the retained card, discard the Ace in the play area and return the retained card to your hand.
 - 2’s | Summon: Draw two cards.
 - 3’s | Decant: Use any one card in your hand to buy a card from the Parade at 150% value.
 Color restrictions for the purchasing card do not apply.
 Discard the card as you would when you normally buy cards.
 <!-- TODO Change 3's Power -->